 KCC Financial Aid Package Policy

 Financial aid packages are created for students throughout the academic year.
-Applicants whose financial aid files are complete by College priority deadlines will receive maximum consideration in the distribution of funding resources according to funding criteria.
+Applicants whose financial aid files are complete by the College priority deadlines will receive maximum consideration in the distribution of funding resources according to funding criteria.
 Eligible applicants completing a file after the priority deadline will be packaged with Federal Pell Grant, Federal Work Study (dependent on availability of funds) and loans.
 Due to limited funding, the College cannot attempt to meet the financial need of students with gift money.
 Kellogg Community College employs an up-front policy of packaging gift awards first, work study second and loans last.

 Guidelines for awarding financial aid: